SummaTron/IdTron/README.md

 # IdTron
-App for conecting with SummaTRON-API
+App for connecting with SummaTRON-API